BACS Sign/Commit Submission

 Background

-Before the BACS or FAster Payments networks will accept a new submission, it must be signed using a digital certificate issued to you by your bank.
+Before the BACS or Faster Payments networks will accept a new submission, it must be signed using a digital certificate issued to you by your bank.
 Signing the submission protects the submission from tampering because any changes to the submission after signing cause the signature to become invalid.
-Signing also helps to prove, to the BACS service, the the submission came form the correct, authorised source.
+Signing also helps to prove, to the BACS service,that the submission came from the correct, authorised source.

-In a Paygate workflow, submission signing is carried our automatically as part of the workflow using a certificate stored in our secure HSMs (Hardware Security Modules).
+In a Paygate workflow, submission signing/commiting is carried out automatically as part of the workflow using a certificate stored in our secure HSMs (Hardware Security Modules).

-In Paygate, signing must be carried out in a strict order.
-Signing must be carried out immediately after the submission has been checked and validated during the pre-submission validation stage and immediately before the submission is approved.
+In Paygate, signing/commiting must be carried out in a strict order.
+Signing/commiting must be carried out immediately after the submission has been checked and validated during the pre-submission validation stage and immediately before the submission is approved.

 We enforce this strict order because it offers the most protection to your BACS submission.
 Digitally signing the submission protects the submission from changes or tampering.
 This means that we can guarantee that the submission has not changed or been tampered with at the approval stage.